FinnAngelo/FinnAngelo.github.io/_posts/2015-06-23-005-Sort_the_CNAME.md

 | www      | finnangelo.github.io.       | CNAME (alias)   | NA       |
 ```

-And it updates without sending me the `A record` error - fantastic!
+And it updates _without_ sending me the `A Record` error - fantastic!